 Spreadsheets have been synonymous with HR personnel since time immemorial now.
 Right from the advent of Apple’s VisiCalc in the 1980s to the Lotus 1-2-3 and the most recent Microsoft’s Office Suite, HR professionals all around the world have used or are using the spreadsheet as their default tool for managing basic operations.
 When your company is small and the HR processes are new, there’s not a lot of complexity and depth in HR operations to look after.

-Thus, starts the need of one spreadsheet to track another spreadsheet and so on.
-You spend a majority of your time entering, modifying, replacing, copy-pasting, and deleting loads of new data that comes your way.
-And like that wasn't miserable enough, this data pours in from various channels like emails, phone calls, register books, SMS, or even quick instructions over your desk from the boss.
+Thus, starts the need for one spreadsheet to track another spreadsheet and so on.
+You spend the majority of your time entering, modifying, replacing, copy-pasting and deleting loads of new data that come your way.
+And like that wasn’t miserable enough, this data pours in from various channels like emails, phone calls, register books, SMS, or even quick instructions over your desk from the boss.

 There are no controls to restrict employees using the spreadsheet from making changes.
 There is nothing like can-be-accessed-only-by-managers in a spreadsheet.
 Yes, you can password protect a spreadsheet, but you cannot control what to show and what not to show to other viewers.
 All one needs is a computer and any kind of information shared with that person on the spreadsheet can be altered, thus making the information less trustworthy.

 There is a high risk of deliberately falsified entries being made due to poor quality control on vital data and lack of stringent regulations regarding the use.
 There may be times when managers are hand-in-glove with their subordinates, and if managers have access to the HR’s Spreadsheets, they could modify records for the benefit of certain individuals.
 What’s worse, the errors can be easily disguised and hidden without getting noticed at all.
 In cases of integrity breach, correct values maybe intentionally replaced with false values.